TETANUS IN PETS

 The first step in treatment is antibiotic therapy to kill the Clostridia.
 Happily, unusual antibiotics are not needed: penicillin works quite well for this classical gram positive rod.
-Ampicillin, a newer generation penicillin (though now hardly new at all) is not nearly as effective though tetracycline could be used as an alternative.
-Metronidazole is felt to be more effective still, though has more side effects potential with long term use.
+Clindamycin and metronidazole are also felt to be effective.
+Improvement is usually obvious in the first week of treatment.

 Sedation is necessary to control the spasms and/or seizures.
 Acepromazine and chlorpromazine have been recommended to control the sensitivity to light and noise.
+The patient will need a darkened quiet room and may need his or her eyes covered to reduce stimulation.
 These medications can promote seizures in other sets of circumstances but tetanus is the exception to this rule.
-Injectable pentobarbital, phenobarbital, or diazepam can be used to control the muscles stiffness.
+Injectable pentobarbital, phenobarbital, propofol, methocarbamol, diazepam, or midazolam can be used to control the muscles stiffness.